Images

 Driving experience

-But any remaining true 'Alfisti' prepared to take this step with the Milanese maker into a new fully-electrified future will prefer to target the version of this car the company seems to have specifically put most of its efforts into, using engineers who'd previously worked on the Giulia GTA super saloon.
-The sportier Junior 'Elettrica Veloce' variant uses the same battery as the base model, but gets a front-mounted 280hp motor borrowed from the Abarth 600e hot hatch.
-And much is shared with that shopping rocket because this 'Veloce' version gets a bespoke chassis calibration with a Torsen mechanical differential, different front and rear anti-roll bars, a faster steering rack and stiffer suspension that lowers the ride height by 25mm.
-The 20-inch wheels also have bigger brakes, with 380mm discs at the front.
-Range is limited to 215 miles.
-Later in production, expect to see a twin motor model join this variant featuring the AWD system first developed for the Jeep Avenger 4xe.
+All of this wieldiness bodes well for the top 'Elettrica Veloce' version that any remaining true 'Alfisti' prepared to take this step with the Milanese maker into a new fully-electrified future will prefer to target.
+This is the version of this car that the company seems to have put much of its efforts into, using engineers who'd previously worked on the Giulia GTA super saloon.
+This flagship variant uses the same battery as the base model, but gets a front-mounted 280hp motor borrowed from the Abarth 600e hot hatch, which powers the 'Veloce' version to 62mph in just 5.9s.

 + More